anomen-s/anomen-overlay/www-apps/pmwiki/cookbook/XMLPageStore/readme.txt

 !!
 Change log / Release notes
 * 2011-04-22 - added to PmWiki Cookbook
 * 2011-09-15 - minor fixes
+* 2012-12-27 - added support for converting all pages

 [[#seealso]]
 !!
 See also